distek/panel.nvim/README.md

                         -- hide the window (closing could delete the buffer, we don't want that) vim.api.nvim_win_hide(vim.api.nvim_get_current_win())

+                        -- Plugins would do this for you typically vim.bo[bufid].filetype = "toggleterm"

                         -- finally return the new buffer ID return bufid